tweag/nix_bazel_codelab/README.md

 # Nix+Bazel Codelab

 This set of exercises is a practical introduction to building polyglot projects with Bazel, supported by Nix for reproducible, hermetic build environments.
-It works on Linux and macOS.
+It is self-contained and works on Linux and macOS.

+Please [open an issue](https://github.com/tweag/nix_bazel_codelab/issues/new/choose) if you have questions or encounter problems running the examples.

+Please [make a pull request](https://github.com/tweag/nix_bazel_codelab/compare) if you found and fixed an issue.

 ## Background